 Once an individual understands their anatomy and what feels best for them, they will be able to enjoy the many benefits of masturbation and orgasm.

-Benefits of Female Masturbation
+Benefits of Masturbation

 How to Masturbate

-Masturbating With Your Fingers
+Masturbating with Fingers

-A good way to start is to lie down in a comfortable position, and to begin stroking your inner thighs.
-Gradually bring your fingers closer to your vulva.
-Run your fingers along the outer and inner vaginal lips (labia majora and labia minora).
-Try massaging your mons, the fleshy area on top of your pubic bone where the pubic hair is.
+A good position in which to begin masturbating is lying down in a comfortable position.
+From here, begin to stroke the inner thighs and gradually bring the fingers closer to the vulva.
+Run the fingers along the outer and inner vaginal lips.
+Try massaging the mons, which is the fleshy area on top of the pubic bone where the pubic hair is.

 Different Patterns of Stimulation